 Overview

-IRIS is Scale’s OCR capability that transforms document images and PDFs into structured text through an intelligent multi-stage pipeline.
+IRIS is Scale’s experimental OCR capability that provides complete pipeline control for custom document processing needs.
 When using IRIS through Dex, you get:

 Prerequisites